Generic Name: triamcinolone (TRYE-am-SIN-oh-lone)

 - if you have allergies to medicines, foods, or other substances

-- if you have a bacterial or fungal infection; a viral infection (eg, chickenpox, shingles); measles; tuberculosis (TB); or a parasitic, amebae, or worm infection
+- if you have a bacterial or fungal infection; a viral infection (eg, chickenpox, shingles); measles; tuberculosis (TB); a parasitic, amebae, or worm infection; or a herpes infection of the eye

-- if you have unexplained diarrhea, inflammation of the esophagus, ulcers, colitis, stomach or bowel problems (eg, inflammation, blockage, perforation), or recent stomach or bowel surgery
+- if you have unexplained diarrhea, inflammation of the esophagus, stomach or bowel problems (eg, ulcer, inflammation, blockage, perforation), or recent stomach or bowel surgery

-- if you have had joint surgery or a positive TB skin test, or if you have been recently vaccinated
+- if you have had joint surgery or a positive TB skin test, or if you have recently had a vaccination

 - if you have myasthenia gravis and take anticholinesterases (eg, pyridostigmine)